-Mexico has sent its famous “topos” (moles) search and rescue team to #Miami to help in the search at Surfside.
-They’re extremely experienced with collapsed buildings from earthquakes and among the world’s best pic.twitter.com/kgtoN9ucOJ
+Mexico has sent its famous “topos” (moles) search and rescue team to pic.twitter.com/kgtoN9ucOJto help in the search at Surfside.
+They’re extremely experienced with collapsed buildings from earthquakes and among the world’s best

 As the search for survivors moves into its seventh day, Miami-Dade County Emergency Office spokesperson Charles Cyrille told NBC Miami that 900 workers from 50 federal, state and local agencies are working “seamlessly” in the search.